PEZ/clojure-get-started-mini/README.md

 ### Start the minimal program

 With Clojure you hack on the running program that you are developing.
+We call this **Interactive Programming** (some refer to it as REPL Driven Development, but it is rather a Developer Driven REPL).
 You start a programming session by starting the program, and it's REPL, then connect your editor to it.
 With Calva this can be done with a command we refer to as **Jack-in**

 1. From the VS Code command palette, use the command **Start a REPL in your Project and Connect (aka Jack-in)**.
    * Choose the `deps.edn` project type.